HomeSpan/HomeSpan/docs/Cloning.md

 This can present a problem if you need to swap out a device (perhaps because it has malfunctioned or was damaged) and you have created a lot of custom automations and scenes for the device from within the Home App.
 The new device you use to replace the old device will be seen as a completely new Accessory by HomeKit, and will not be connected with any automations or scenes associated with the old device.
 In fact, if your unpair the old device, automations and scenes specific to that device will be lost.

-To solve this problem, you need to be able to replace the broken device with a new device, but *without* unpairing the old device or re-pairing the new device.
+To solve this problem you need to be able to replace the broken device with a new device, but *without* unpairing the old device or re-pairing the new device.
 This requires the new device to be initialized not with a new set of randomly-generated Device IDs, LTPKs and LTSKs, but rather with the *same* Pairing Data as the old device.

 Fortunately, HomeSpan provides a methods for "cloning" the Pairing Data from one device to another.
 This means you can swap out a broken device for a new device without HomeKit knowing the difference (provided it is running the same sketch of course).
 In fact, you can even swap out an ESP32 for an ESP32-S2, or ESP32-C3.
 As long as the sketch is the same, once you clone the Pairing Data the devices are effectively hot-swappable.

 Cloning HomeSpan's Pairing Data is a two-step process.
 First you output the Pairing Data from one device to the Serial Monitor, then you copy and paste this data into the Serial Monitor of the second device.
-Of course if the first device is completely broken you will not be able to output its Pairing Data - if you create a lot of automations in HomeKit you may want to output the Pairing Data from your devices and save it in a plain text file for later use should the device need to be replaced in the future.
+Of course if the first device is completely broken you will not be able to output its Pairing Data.
+If you create a lot of automations in HomeKit you may want to output the Pairing Data from each of your devices and save it in a plain text file for later use should any device need to be replaced in the future.

-**To output the Pairing Data from one device type 'P' into the CLI**
+#### Step 1: Type 'P' into the Serial Monitor CLI of the first device to output its Pairing Data

-Unlike the 'S' commnand, the 'P' command compresses all the data into base64 chunks as follows:
+Unlike the 'S' command, the 'P' command compresses all the Pairing Data into *base-64* chunks to make it easier to copy and paste as follows:

 ```
 *** Pairing Data used for Cloning another Device